YerkoPalma/nanospeech/README.md

 to 2, defaults to 1.
 - volume(float): The volume of the utterance to be spoken, can be a value from 0 to 1, defaults to 0.5.
-- gener(string): Some browsers have male and female voices for the same lang, if they do, this will try to set it.

 The `speech` object returned is an Event Emitter like object.
 It has two single methods `on` and `emit` (There is no `off` method because there is actually no